Raj Vardhman is a tech expert and the Chief Tech Strategist at TechJury.net, where he leads the rese... | See full bio

 With 7% CPU and 71% RAM consumption, Chrome is by far the biggest resource hog.

 Speed-wise things are looking a bit better.
-A SpeedBattle score of 398.80 puts Google’s browser in 3rd place, right after Firefox and Brave.
+A SpeedBattle score of 190.92 puts Google's browser in 3rd place, right after Firefox and Opera.

 You can't get a more feature-packed browsing solution than Chrome.
 You just can't.